Date last modified: 20 September 2018

-Children aged 14 who will turn 15 within nine months should also provide an HIV test.
+Children aged 14 should also provide an HIV test.
 Home Affairs will request an HIV test if the child is aged 15 when the visa is being processed.

-A medical examination and chest x-ray costs between $300 and $387 depending on your location.
+A medical examination. chest x-ray and HIV test costs between $350 and $460 depending on your location.